marshallshen/security_architecture_and_engineering/README.md

 * What is the assurance associated with them?

 ### Security Architecture
-* How to put the pieces together
+* How to put the pieces together?
-* How to spot the risky parts
+* How to spot the risky parts?
 * How to evaluate an architecture